Back to all posts

 Longer-stay traveler using CDMX as a base

 Start with monthly logic.
 Compare routine, groceries, laundry, transit, and sleep.
-Use monthly apartments in Mexico City first, then decide whether Roma, Condesa, Narvarte, or another area fits the actual month.
+Use the furnished monthly apartment options first, then decide whether Roma, Condesa, Narvarte, or another area fits the actual month.

 Couple working remotely from a furnished Narvarte apartment while planning a longer Mexico City stay around groceries, calls, and neighborhood routine.